Do you support IPv6?

-- If you enable IPv6, we allow incoming IPv6 connections on ports 80 and 443 (for Web sites) and on ports 22 and 23 (for ssh and telnet).
+- If you enable IPv6, we allow incoming IPv6 connections on ports 80 and 443 (for Web sites) and on port 22 (for ssh).
 We don’t currently allow IPv6 connections to any other ports or services.

 - IPv6 is fully supported for SSL sites.
 Our Apache Web servers will recognize the IPv6 address of your site and choose the correct certificate to present to the browser.

 - Each IPv6 site has a dedicated IPv6 address on our servers, and IPv6 reverse DNS for that address works correctly.

 - While we consider IPv6 to be production quality on our end, and use it for our own site at https://www.tigertech.net/, the reality is that some of your site visitors won’t have reliable IPv6 connections on their end.
 If you have trouble as a result of enabling IPv6, you’ll probably need to just disable it for now.